 The easiest way to distinguish the cause of your drooping peace lily is to feel the soil to a fingers depth at the top of the pot and feel it through the drainage holes at the bottom.

 If the soil feels on the dry side and the humidity is low then drought stress is the cause of drooping.

-If you the soil feels damp or saturated to a fingers depth at the top and at the bottom through the drainage holes then over watering and root rot are the cause.
+If the soil feels damp or saturated to a finger depth at the top and at the bottom through the drainage holes then overwatering and root rot are the cause.

 How to Revive a Drooping Peace Lily